DanLeEpicMan/UpdatedMonolithSolver/README.md

 Step 7: If you have to restart after clearing the entire board, start from Step 4.
 You do not need to create a new CSV file however; you can simply replace your CSV file's contents with the new board and save it.
 # Afterword

 I hope my explanation was as informative as it could be!
 The original repository has its own instructions, but I felt like I should write my own.
 Remember that this tool won't guarantee success immediately, and you will most likely have to retry this many times.
-For me, I had to use this tool between 10-15 times (not fun).
+For me, I used this tool between 10-15 times (not fun).
 Note that there are two other files that I did not mention.
 You won't have to use them when generating a solution, but the original creator documented their use and purpose.
 If you would like to contact me, my Discord is Dan Le Man 2#1890.
 Alternatively, [my Steam profile can be found here](https://steamcommunity.com/id/danleepicman/) if you prefer to not use Discord.

 I may try to convert this into an application with an interface (as opposed to command prompt) in the future if I ever learn more Python.
 If you'd like me to make this, please message me and give me a nudge because I currently have no serious resolve or motivation to do so.